divilla/awesome-go/README.md

 * [echo-swagger](https://github.com/swaggo/echo-swagger) - echo middleware to automatically generate RESTful API documentation with Swagger 2.0.
 &#9733; 415 &#9733; **2022-01-18**

+* [Gorilla WebSocket](https://github.com/gorilla/websocket) - Go implementation of the [WebSocket](http://www.rfc-editor.org/rfc/rfc6455.txt) protocol.

+* [recws](https://github.com/recws-org/recws) - reconnecting WebSocket is a websocket client based on gorilla/websocket that will automatically reconnect if the connection is dropped and keeps the connection alive - thread safe!

 ## Toolkits & helpers